elijah-v-wood/GoldBadgeChallenges/README.md

 ## Challenge 1
 **Cafe**
 - It feels a little presumptious to say this challenge was easy given the several mistakes I made in the process, but I never felt like I was doing anything new.
 - I have yet to figure out how to compile a code that won't let you proceed until you give a proper value for the ID(menu number).
 So not only is it possible to give two items the same menu number, but this leads to an issue where deleting a menu item is not up to you if there are multiple versions of it.
-If the console lets you choose what to delete, then I fixed it but forgot to update the Readme.
+- The fix for this was quite an accomplishment for me, considering how much I dislike dictionaries.
+By creating a dictionary that takes in a `int` I can assign affixes to a list of menuItems that are then added to a dictionary.
+This will allow a quick way for the user to select an item to delete that doesn't rely on the items' inherit properties.
+I can then use the kvp to delete my item.

 ## Challenge 2
 **Claims**